A variational approach to Hilbert's 16th problem within the framework of global analysis: Introduction and main result

-for system \eqref{lienard}.
-If $f''(x)=f'(x)=0$ has a solution $x_0$, the vertical straight line $x=x_0$ is formed by contact points, so it is invariant and we do need to take it into account, because limit cycles cannot intersect such straight line.
+has a solution $x_0$, the vertical straight line $x=x_0$ is formed by contact points, so it is invariant and we do not need to take it into account, because limit cycles cannot intersect such straight line.
 Therefore a connected component of the curve $\Dv=0$ has one single contact point $(x_0,f(x_0))$ for each zero $x_0$ of the polynomial $f'(x)$ such that $f''(x_0)\ne 0$.
-Using again \eqref{cotaprin}, we have $n= \max\{p, q\}$, and $M=N\le p-1$.
-Hence
+Using again \eqref{cotaprin}, we have